Intro

 Giving another user feedback on their writing project

-The user to post their own writing project
+User posting their own writing project

 You can see three big changes in these pictures:

 The first big change I made was to the bottom nav bar.
 Users weren’t sure whether to search under the community or notification button in nav bar to find messages from other users.
-I got rid of the notification button, and just made the little notification circles for each individual button in the nav bar (ie; messages from friends would have a notification circle on the community button.
+I got rid of the notification button, and just made the little notification circles for each individual button in the nav bar (messages from friends would have a notification circle on the community button.
 Feedback received on story would show notification on the my stories button.)

 I added back buttons to my screens with steps, so that the user doesn't have to start over if they make a mistake.